-Note 6 - Concentrations
+Note 7 - Concentrations

 The Organization maintains its bank and investment accounts with financial institutions.
 The Federal Deposit Insurance Corporation (FDIC) insures bank deposits up to \$250,000 per financial institution.
 The Securities Investor Protection Corporation (SIPC) insures cash and securities up to \$500,000 per financial institution.
-At times, the balances of the Organization's accounts may have exceeded the insured limits during the years ended December 31, 2018 and 2017.
+At times, the balances of the Organization's accounts may have exceeded the insured limits during the years ended December 31, 2019 and 2018.

+During the year ended December 31, 2019, approximately 39% of the Organization's total revenue was provided by two major contributors.
 During the year ended December 31, 2018, approximately 49% of the Organization's total revenue was provided by three major contributors.
-During the year ended December 31, 2017, approximately 65% of the Organization's total revenue was provided by another major contributor with an unusual donation.
 It is always possible that benefactors, grantors or contributors might be lost in the near term.
 In the event typical funding is terminated or significantly reduced, the Organization's ability to continue providing their programs at the same level of service would be greatly diminished.